 Some preparatory documents translated into English can be found on the website of the Swedish Government.
 Otherwise the preparatory documents are mostly available in Swedish only, however, many Government Official Reports (SOU) do have summaries in English.

 There are 48 judicial districts, each one with a District Court (Tingsrätt).
 Five of the District Courts are also Land and Environment Courts.
+Stockholm District Court is also the Patent and Market Court.
 The reports of the district courts are available only at the archive of the district court itself, although a few are available through online subscription services.
 There are six Courts of Appeal (Hovrätt).
+Svea Court of Appeal is also the Patent and Market Court of Appeal as well as the Land and Environmental Court of Appeal.
 The Supreme Court (Högsta domstolen, HD) is located in Stockholm.
 The general courts hear both criminal and civil cases.

 There are reporting services of cases from the Courts of Appeal and the Supreme Court.
 Reports of cases from the Supreme Court are published in the journal: Nytt juridiskt arkiv: Avd.
-I. The journal has been published by the publisher Norstedt since 1874.
-Cases from the Supreme Court are also available on the website of the Court since 2003.
+I. The journal has been published by the publisher Norstedt (now Wolters Kluwer) since 1874.
+Cases from the Supreme Court are also available on the website of the Court since 2012.
 A selection of cases from the Courts of Appeal is published in Rättsfall från hovrätterna (RH, 1980- ).
 The latter cases are not considered as precedents, but they can nevertheless be of guidance to the district courts.
-A general description of the Swedish Judiciary is available in English at the website of the National Courts Administration (Sveriges Domstolar).
+A general description of the Swedish Judiciary is available in English at the website of the Swedish Courts, (Sveriges Domstolar).
 There are no official translations of cases from Swedish courts.